-- Intensive Family Preservation Program: Individualized group counseling for juveniles and their families.
-These sessions focus on improving child raising practices, building family strength, and reducing stress.
+- Intensive Family Preservation Program: These individualized group counseling sessions for juveniles and their families focus on improving child-raising practices, building family strength and reducing stress.

 If the sentencing requires placement at any of the above programs that are out of the home, other than placement with the department of human services, then the court will review within 90 days whether continued placement is in the best interests of the child and the community.

 The Law Office of Ross Koplin provides representation in juvenile delinquency cases.
 To learn more about how to best defend against juvenile delinquency charges contact Ross Koplin for a free consultation at (303) 831-8924.